morisgomez/discussion-forum-online/README.md

 # discussion-forum-online

 Practiced the passing of props between functional components in a React application via Codecademy.
+The files are not mine.
+They are part of Codecademy's curriculum.
+The files I modified are: App.js, Card.js, Header.js, Body.js, index.js, and commentData.js.
 <br>
 <br>
 "In this project, we will build the beginnings of a web forum!
 A forum is an online discussion board where users can exchange their opinions on a variety of topics.
 The most important component of a forum is the comment section.
 This is what we’ll work on in this project.